michauhl/RBPBench/README.md

 and the distributions of the two sets are compared using the Wilcoxon rank-sum test.
 A low p-value indicates that input sites have significantly higher conservation scores.
 This mode can thus be used e.g. to compare different sets of motif hit regions, or sets from different peak callers.
-An HTML report is produced for easy comparison of the two sets.
+An HTML report is produced to summarize and visually inspect the results.

-Compatible phastCons and phyloP conservation score files can be downloaded from the UCSC:
+Compatible phastCons and phyloP conservation score files can be downloaded from the UCSC, e.g. using the conservation scores obtained from alignments of 99 vertebrate genomes to the human genome:

 ```
 wget https://hgdownload.cse.ucsc.edu/goldenpath/hg38/phyloP100way/hg38.phyloP100way.bww